nextmv-io/community-apps/routing-java-ortools/README.md

 ## Usage

-Java templates in Nextmv require a `main.jar` as an entry point.
+Java apps in Nextmv require a `main.jar` as an entry point.
 Running the following command will generate a `main.jar` in the root direcotry of the project.